 Former 49ers quarterback Alex Smith is off to a 3-0 start with the Kansas City Chiefs.

-Every win by the No. 1 overall draft pick in the 2005 NFL Draft helps San Francisco’s 2014 draft haul.
-The 49ers received a pair of draft picks in exchange for Smith, the first was a second-round pick used to select defensive tackle
+Every win by the No. 1 overall draft pick in the 2005 NFL Draft helps San Francisco's 2014 draft haul.
+The 49ers received a pair of draft picks in exchange for Smith, the first was a second-round pick used to select defensive tackle Garrett Celek, the other is currently a conditional third-round pick in the 2014 draft.

 READ: KAEPERNICK LOOKS TO BOUNCE BACK